sanjib-sen/envshh/docs/src/content/docs/configuration/index.md

 This will act as a Database of Instances and can be managed using the [db](/commands/db) command.

 :::danger
 Do not modify the instances section manually.
-Use the [db](/commands/db) command to manage the instances.
+Use the [instance](/commands/instance) commands to manage the instances.
-Otherwise, you might lose your .env data.
+Otherwise, you might lose your instance data and have to do a [db sync](/commands/db#sync) and [instance create](/commands/instance#create) to fix it.
 :::

 Example: